renahime/RenaChan.py/README.md

 2. **Greeting Response**
    - When you use the preferred command prefix, RenaBot will respond with a friendly greeting ("hello" in this version).

+### Current Known Issues and Errors

+1. **Database Deletion on Restart**

+   - There is a known issue where the database (`dev.db`) will be deleted upon restarting RenaBot.
+This happens when the `CONFIG_VERSION` environment variable does not match the one stored in the `renachan` package.
+As a result, RenaBot will run the setup process again, which includes dropping and recreating the database tables.
+This will lead to the loss of existing data in the database.

+Please note that RenaBot is a work in progress (WIP), and these issues will be addressed in future versions.
+If you encounter any other errors or have suggestions for improvements, please feel free to report them or contribute to the project.
+Your feedback is valuable in making RenaBot better!
+Happy botting! 😊

 ## Future Implementations

 The following features are planned for future versions of RenaBot:

+- Database retainment so that the database doesn't delete upon closing the application.
 - Database migration support for updating the database structure without losing existing data.
 - Database Flexibility: The ability to choose between using a local database such as SQLite or a more robust database system like MySQL, depending on your needs and preferences.
 - A todo list feature that will remind users of upcoming tasks and keep track of task completion.